-Fig. 113 - Store the Hitch Jack
+Fig. 122 - Hitch Jack - Transport Position

-- 5. Ensure that it is safe to do so, and remove the cylinder locks from the combine. - Restart combine and slowly lower header to the ground.
+- 5. Ensure that it is safe to do so, and remove the cylinder locks from the combine. - 6.
+Restart combine and slowly lower header to the ground.
 Ensure that the wheels and transport hitch jack come into full contact with the ground.

-- Restart combine continue to lower the feeder house until it is totally retracted from the auger adapter frame.
+- Restart combine continue to lower the feeder house until it is totally retracted from the auger adapter.

 - Slowly back combine away from the header.

 Be sure that header does not move backwards

 with the combine.
 If it does, shut combine

 down completely and ensure all pins have

 been removed, and that everything is properly

 disengaged.

 - 9. Raise or lower the hitch jack to level the table.